NovaShieldWallet/mobile-wallet-adapter-swift/README.md

 1. File → New → Target → **Safari Web Extension**
 2. Name it (e.g., `WalletExtension`)
 3. ✅ Check "Embed in Application"
+4. **After creation, copy `WalletProviderExtension/Resources/WalletStandardProvider.js` to your extension's Resources folder**
+5. **Configure extension manifest** to inject the provider script on `document_start` for HTTPS pages

 ### 2. Configure App Groups